 Presented by Dr. Jose P.S.
 Henriques at the Transcatheter Cardiovascular Therapeutics meeting (TCT 2015), San Francisco, CA, October 13, 2015.

-Keywords: Angioplasty, Balloon, Coronary, Coronary Artery Bypass, Myocardial Infarction, Percutaneous Coronary Intervention, Stroke, Transcatheter Cardiovascular Therapeutics, Vascular Diseases, Ventricular Function, Left
+Keywords: Angioplasty, Balloon, Coronary, Coronary Artery Bypass, Magnetic Resonance Imaging, Myocardial Infarction, Percutaneous Coronary Intervention, Stroke, Transcatheter Cardiovascular Therapeutics, Vascular Diseases, Ventricular Function, Left

 < Back to Listings